creaturenex/creaturenex.github.io/_posts/2020-11-07-Bridgetown-Conf.md

 ---
 layout: post
-title:  "Bridgetown Con"
+title:  "Bridgetown Conf"
 date:   2022-11-07 19:00:00 -0400
 categories: Postgres Rails
 ---

-I attended Bridgetown conf and am excited to see I can contribute to the project
+Today I attended Bridgetown Conf and am excited to see where I can contribute to the project.